sybaik1/CodeComplex/README.md

 | Qwen2.5-7B | 34.2 | 39.9 | 57.8 |
 | Qwen2.5-14B | 4.0 | 7.2 | 6.6 |

-We have used the instruction tuned models for the models.
+We have used the instruction-tuned models for the models.
 We have given an output format and some LLM models output nothing if they fail to refine their output.
 Due to this reason, some larger models such as Qwen2.5-14B has low scores

-### LLM models and ML models with fine tuning
+### LLM models and ML models with fine-tuning

 | Model | Accuracy   | F1 Score  | HC Score  |
 |-------|------------|-----------|-----------|